NHDNUG/nhdnug.github.io/_drafts/2015-02-19-Azure-Automation.md

 ---
 date : 2015-02-19
 title : Azure Automation
-description : Meeting will be in the Conference Center location : Southwestern Energy speaker : Paul Drew bio :
+description : Meeting will be in the Conference Ce location : Southwestern Energy speaker : Paul Drew bio :